 As the oldest baby boomers begin to wind through their 60s, one of the biggest concerns may not be outliving income, but outliving good health.

-For retirees, home health care can cost $50,000 or more per year1, and nursing home care can run as high as $80,0002 per year.
+For retirees, home health care can cost $50,000 or more per year1, and nursing home care can run more than $120,000 per year.
 Does your retirement income strategy account for this kind of possibility?
 Would you be prepared for twice that amount as a married couple?

 Considering that you could have to reduce your financial means before Medicaid will pay for long-term care and neither your employer group health insurance nor major medical insurance will cover long-term care, you may want to consider planning ahead for these potential expenses.